awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_MODEL.md

 FUNCTION *function\_name* \( *data\_type* \[, \.\.\.\] \)
 The name of the function to be created and the data types of the input arguments\.
 You can provide a schema name\.

-IAM\_ROLE \{ default \}
+IAM\_ROLE \{ default \| 'arn:aws:iam::<account\-id>:role/<role\-name>' \}
  Use the default keyword to have Amazon Redshift use the IAM role that is set as default and associated with the cluster when the CREAT MODEL command runs\.
+Alternatively, you can specify an ARN of an IAM role to use that role\.

 \[ AUTO ON / OFF \]
  Turns on or off CREATE MODEL automatic discovery of preprocessor, algorithm, and hyper\-parameters selection\.